ESR-NZ/Training/Advanced_Genomics_Workshop/Week_01/README.md

 ```

 #### Changing Directories
-To change to a different directory, you can use the `cd` command followed by the path to the directory you want to navigate to.
+To change to a different directory, you can use the `cd` command (change directory) followed by the path to the directory you want to navigate to.
 Here are a couple of examples:

 ```bash
 # Change your current working directory to the week01 directory